Kimplul/hid-tmff2/README.md

-# Linux kernel module for Thrustmaster T300RS, T248 and (experimental) TX and TS-XW wheels
+# Linux kernel module for Thrustmaster T300RS, T248 and (experimental) TX, T128 and TS-XW wheels

 > **DISCLAIMER:** The module is now ready for near-stable USE in most force
 > feedback games, supports rangesetting as well as gain and autocentering along